Abol-Ghasem Kashani: Political life and death

 Kashani served as speaker of the Majles (or lower house of Parliament), during the oil nationalization, but later turned against Mosaddeq during the 1953 Iranian coup d'état.
+Documents later released by the U.S. State Dept. in 2017 revealed that the American Embassy had secretly handed over large sums of money to certain influential people, to organize street protests against Masaddeq; Kashani is mentioned in passing, though is not specifically named as a recipient.
+His participation in rallying public support in favor of the coup is cited by others as reason to believe his involvement was secured with CIA backing.

 Kashani protected the violent Islamist group Fada'iyan-e Islam, led by Navvab Safavi, after their expulsion from the Qom seminary by Ayatollah Hosein Borujerdi in 1950.
 The group then engaged in public assassinations in Tehran in the early 1950s.
 On 17 February 1956, a month after the execution of the Navvab Safavi due to his killing of senior figures Kashani confessed to an army prosecutor his role in these murders stating "I issued the Fatwa to kill Razmara, for I was a qualified Mojtahed."
 Then Kashani was detained and following his release from the prison he retired from politics.
-He died on 13 March 1962.
+He died on 14 March 1962.